 Have you ever noticed that when things aren’t going right, particularly with your kids, your knee-jerk reaction is to do more of something—not less?
 If they are not listening to you, you most likely raise your voice, rather than lower it.
 If they are struggling with something difficult, you jump in with loads of ideas,...
 Read more »

 Why is it so difficult to control our anger with our kids?
 There are many reasons, but I think it’s mainly because we allow ourselves to get angry and lose control.
-When we react emotionally to our kids and we lose control, we’re allowing the behavior of our kids to determine how we behave rather...
+When we react emotionally to our kids and lose control, we’re allowing our kids to determine how we behave rather than the other way...
 Read more »

 Most couples have experienced this situation at one time or another—you think you should discipline your child a certain way, and your spouse or co-parent wants to handle it differently.
 You each become entrenched in your position.
 And what started as a problem between you and your child quickly evolves into a problem between you...
 Read more »

 Calm Parenting—most of us aspire to it, desire it, and even promise ourselves we’re going to do it—but it’s so difficult to sustain.
 We know how important it is to parent from our principles rather than from our fears, but despite our best intentions we lose it and end up yelling at those we love...
 Read more »